analysiscenter/batchflow/docs/intro/models.rst

        .train_model('my_model', x=B('images'), y=B('labels'))
    )

-:meth:`~dataset.Pipeline.train_model` arguments might be specific to a particular model you use.
+:meth:`~batchflow.Pipeline.train_model` arguments might be specific to a particular model you use.
 So read a model specfication to find out what it expects for training.

 Model independent arguments are: